A one night creative event where artists take over the campus at the American Film Institute. Created for the Gilga Internship Application.

 The people who teach us filmmaking are artists too.
 This is their chance to show us a side we've never seen.
 I want them creating alongside us, not supervising.

 Talk to heads of student council groups and make sure every discipline is involved.
 Go around school, talk to people one-on-one, get them excited.
 Assign promotion responsibilities to one or more members of the planning committee.
 Work with artist teams to cross-promote and create material together — posters, flyers, a simple webpage, teaser stills or a short video.
 Ask every participating artist to engage with promotion and activate their own audiences.
 Nothing too fancy, but everyone should be pulling people in.
+I like the idea of a secret puzzle that starts getting promoted on campus - something mysterious that gets the buzz going as people discuss what it might be.
+As we get closer to the event, more clues will be revealed!

 Teams take over their spaces and build.
-The energy of setup day is half the event — people wandering through, seeing what everyone else is making, getting more excited.
+The energy of setup day is half the event - people wandering through, seeing what everyone else is making, getting more excited.
+We'll have event staff on deck to help solve problems and supervise safety precautions.

 Check every installation, make sure power and tech is working, confirm the space is safe and ready.
 Last chance to troubleshoot before doors open.
+Hold a launch meeting with all lead artists on their teams.

-A shared moment to bring everyone together — maybe a final collaborative piece, or just a space where everyone can reflect on the night.
+I think it would be awesome to end the night with a shared moment to bring everyone together - maybe a final collaborative piece, or just a space where everyone can reflect on the night.
 Then we clean up and go home creatively recharged.

 The biggest logistical challenge is getting institutional buy-in for using the campus this way.
 The Warner Brothers Building isn't typically available for non-curricular events at night, and there are real considerations around security, access, and liability.